-Creativity can be expressed in many different ways, through dance, art, music, and writing, but also through how we cultivate a garden, how we cook, how we rake leaves, and even how we walk a dog.
-Our daily tasks are creative in and of themselves, and hold so much insight.
-How we do these things, and how we feel in relation to them, speaks to every aspect of our lives, because we live in relation to all of our choices.
-Everything we engage in is a relationship.
-If we want to change the course of our lives, if we want to change ourselves, then looking at how we relate to our self-expression holds one of the keys to that change.
-Creativity can become a process of self-discovery, providing a safe, experimental place for exploration, risk-taking, and change (Gina Serraino)
+Creativity can be expressed in many different ways, through dance, art, music, and writing, planting a garden, cooking and sewing.
+How we do ordinary, everyday things, and how we feel about them, speaks to every aspect of our lives.
+We live our choices.
+If we want to change the course of our lives and/or ourselves, how we relate to self-expression is one key.
+Creativity can become a process of self-discovery, providing a safe, experimental place for exploration, risk-taking, and change

 Ageing Creatively Through Dance

 Now for the good news: we are born with a 100 billion neurons and one of those is capable of making 10,000 connections.
 Every one of us continues to produce new brain cells until the day we die.

 Neuroplasticity refers to the brain’s ability to constantly lay down new pathways for neural communication and to rearrange existing ones throughout life.

 Use it or lose it.
 Use it and grow some more.

 Since the 1960’s, there has been a growing body of evidence that new nerve cells are born in particular regions of the brain throughout your life.